ndbroadbent/bundler_local_development/README.md

 * If a local copy of the gem is found, it will add the `:path => <path>` option to the `gem` command.
-It will also scan the local gem's gemspec and process any runtime dependencies.
+It will scan the local gem's `gemspec` and process any runtime dependencies.

+It will also load and evaluate the local gem's `Gemfile`.
+The Gemfile will have any `source` or `gemspec` lines stripped, as well as removing the `rake` gem.
+(I found that `rake` was often pegged at different versions.)

 * `Gemfile.lock` will **NOT** be updated if this gem is activated.